Sonalighode/SynthoSphere/README.md

 <h2>Post-synthesis:</h2>

 As a part of the post-synthesis, a netlist is created with ``` write_verilog -noattr netlist_file_name.v ```.
-The waveform, design requirements, and pictorial representation are obtained similarly as done for the pre-synthesis but with the netlist file generated.
+The waveform is then generatedd with the netlist file.

 <h3>Waveforms:</h3>